scandum/crumsort/README.md

 Interface
 ---------
-Fluxsort uses the same interface as qsort, which is described in [man qsort](https://man7.org/linux/man-pages/man3/qsort.3p.html).
+Crumsort uses the same interface as qsort, which is described in [man qsort](https://man7.org/linux/man-pages/man3/qsort.3p.html).

 Big O
 -----